javascriptjoey/robofriends/README.md

 ## Rockin Robots React App :iphone:
-This project was programmed with React.js and I used a really cool CSS framework called tachyons.io to add a touch of magic :sparkles: to the styling
+This project was programmed with React.js and I used a really cool CSS framework called tachyons.io to add a touch of magic :sparkles: to the styling all Robots are dynamically fetched from this awesome resouce https://robohash.org/

 ## The Goal of this application was to build a react application and utilize all the core features of react :mortar_board:
 To learn how to build things into components and into containers and finally into a page in order to combine things and have an application